 Three development scenarios or alternatives were considered by the Planning Commission and Houghton Community Council for the neighborhood center.
 The scenarios included the “Preservation” scenario, which would keep in place existing zoning and development standards at 30 feet (one to two stories) .
 The “Modest Change” scenario would allow an increase in building height from 30 feet to 35 feet (three stories).
 And the Greater Change scenario would allow a base height of 35 feet with the potential to increase up to 55 feet in specific areas based on meeting incentives for public benefits (three to five stories).
 The Planning Commission and Houghton Community Council agreed to bring forward these scenarios and potential development standards to the Public Hearing that was held at Kirkland City Hall on March 23rd at 7:00 pm.
 Prior to the public hearing, a community open house was available beginning at 6:00 pm at City Hall for anyone to drop in, ask questions or get more information.

 Following the public hearing the Planning Commission and Houghton Community Council met in April and May to deliberate and make a recommendation to the City Council.
 The City Council considered the recommendations and all of the public comments at a study session on June 6, 2017.
-The Council will continue to discuss the recommendations at meetings in July through October and is expected to make a final decision in the fall.
+The Council will continue to discuss the recommendations at meetings in July through November and is expected to make a final decision in December.
 The Houghton Community Council, (within its jurisdiction in Central Houghton) will consider the final decision by the City Council and either agree with the City Council or disagree and disapprove the amendments to the Comprehensive Plan and Zoning.